hammadihamza/aModal/README.md

-# FullPageScroll
+# aModal
-## is a page that contains other pages on which the full page scroll effect was implemented merely by css
+## at first you find a modal that is a Newsletter then there are several pages which are a CSS version of fullpage effect